-Only SJS apparel purchased at Catholic Supply or Sew Many Logos are worn; Spirit wear and Youth Ministry promoted items are not part of the School Uniform.
+Only SJS apparel purchased at Catholic Supply or Sew Many Logos is worn; Spirit wear and Youth Ministry promoted items are not part of the school uniform.

 Shirts are tucked in.
 No printed T-Shirts worn under a polo shirt.
 No pockets or logos, or oversized shirts can be worn.